 All digital communications with learners must be professional at all times and be carried out in line with the college Communications Policy.
 Online communication with learners is restricted to the Prostart network.
 External platforms not hosted by Prostart, such as social media sites, may never be used.

 Prostart will do all that it can to make sure the network is safe and secure.
 Every effort will be made to keep security software up to date.
 Appropriate security measures will include the use of enhanced filtering and protection of firewalls, servers, routers, work stations etc. to prevent accidental or malicious access of college systems and information.
-Impero Software is used onsite to monitor online activity and ensure that learners are kept safe.
-Digital communications, including email and internet postings, over the Prostart network, will be monitored in line with POL15 Access to IT Policy
+Senso Software is used onsite to monitor online activity and ensure that Apprentices and learners are kept safe.
+Digital communications, including email and internet postings, over the Prostart network, will be monitored in line with the POL14_Social Media Policy and POL15_Access to IT Policy.

 Prostart will ensure that all users of technologies adhere to the standard of behaviour as set out in the Acceptable Use Policy.